PatrikScully/spring-cloud-kafka-lazy-init-sample/README.md

 Recieved message 3
 ```

-But when the `lazy-initialization` property is set to `false`, the listener does not reveice any messages, the output log only contains the sent messages:
+But when the `lazy-initialization` property is set to `true`, the listener does not reveice any messages, the output log only contains the sent messages:

 ```
 Sent message 1